ButterCam/Mediator/README.md

 ### Run

-Open the mediator app, the proxy server will listen 8888 port, the internal gRPC server will listen 9999 port by default.
+Open the mediator app, the proxy server will listen 8888 port by default.

 ### Config Client